microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 When the application starts and `SpectatorView` is initialized, configured localizers are checked for whether they are supported in the current application on the current device and if they are, they are registered with `SpectatorView`.
 Afterwards, the process is as follows:

 1. `SpatialCoordinateSystemManager` listens for incoming/outgoing network connections, creating a `SpatialCoordinateSystemParticipant` for each connection.
-2. `SpectatorView` on the spectating device listens for the creationsof these participants, and queries for support localizers of the participant.
+2. `SpectatorView` on the spectating device listens for the creations of these participants, and queries for supported localizers of the participant.
-3. Then, based on it's own configured priotized list of `SpatailLocalizationInitializers` and the supported list returned by the hosting (User) device, it identifies the best localization method to use.
+3. Then, based on its own configured prioritized list of `SpatailLocalizationInitializers` and the supported list returned by the hosting (User) device, it identifies the best localization method to use.

-> Note: Best is determined as the lowest index of the supported localizers in it's configured list.
+> Note: Best localization method is determined as the lowest index of the supported localizers in its configured list.

 ### Exchange of Localization Information

-Having determined the appropriate `SpatialLocalizationInitializer` to use, `SpectatorView` invokes it's `RunLocalization` method.
+Having determined the appropriate `SpatialLocalizationInitializer` to use, `SpectatorView` invokes its `RunLocalization` method.

-1. The `SpatialLocalizationInitializer` is then responsbile to appropriately instantiate and configure a SpatialLocalizer to be used for localization.
-It must instantiate and configure for both the local (spectator) and remote (User) participants.
+1. The `SpatialLocalizationInitializer` is then responsible for appropriately instantiating and configuring a SpatialLocalizer for localization.
+It must instantiate and configure localizers for both the local (spectator) and remote (User) participants.
 Example:
-    - For local participant on the mobile phone, a localizer that will display a marker visual is created.
+    - For spectator on the mobile phone, a localizer that will display a marker visual is created.
     - For remote participant on the HL2, a localizer will create a localizer that will instruct the remote participant to create appropriate marker detector.
 2. Each of instance of the localizers will then execute the appropriate logic to exchange and create the `ISpatialCoordinate` to be used for localization.
 3. When the coordinate is created, the participant is updated with it, and other systems (such as `SpatialCoordinateTransformer`) will use it to synchronize positions.